danfinn/docker-python-flask/README.md

 a
 ```

 This is built using python + flask + docker + docker-compose.
-It also uses redis as a web counter.
+It also uses redis for a hit counter.

+## Running

-If you'd like to run this locally you can clone this repo, `cd docker-python-flask` and `docker-compose up`.
-You'll then be able to access the webapp at http://127.0.0.1/.
+If you'd like to run this locally you can:

+* clone this repo
+* `cd docker-python-flask`
+* `docker-compose up`
+* point your browser at http://127.0.0.1/